 What Can You Expect if Your New Jersey Criminal Case Goes to Trial During the COVID-19 Crisis?

 While the courts and prosecutors remain obligated to observe criminal defendants’ constitutional rights, procedures will be very different when trials resume.
 The Notice to the Bar indicates that these procedures are still being determined, and it is expected that they will change over time.
 Currently, however, some of the New Jersey Courts’ plans include:

 - Jury selection conducted using a “hybrid” process that involves virtual and in-person procedures

 - Only one to three trials conducted simultaneously in any courthouse at any time

 - “Socially distanced in-person trial[s]” during which all guidance from the CDC and the New Jersey Department of Health will be observed

 - Enforcement of social distancing to prevent close contact between trial participants

 - Allowing defendants and their attorneys to examine their reconfigured courtrooms in advance of trial

 Questions?
-Request a Free Consultation with Bergen County Criminal Defense Attorney Scott Gorman
+Request a Free Consultation with Essex County Criminal Defense Attorney Scott Gorman

 Published in Categories: Criminal Defense